 Current Management Practices & Policies

 The existing forest harvest maps and records that our project has improved upon are sporadic and incomplete.
-In order to provide a more accurate and comprehensive set of maps and records, the end-product of this project will contribute a 43 year forest disturabance history, ultimately providing data on extent of pine beetle mortality as well as forest harvest in Northern Colorado and Southern Wyoming.
+In order to provide a more accurate and comprehensive set of maps and records, the end-product of this project will contribute a 43 year forest disturabance history, ultimately providing data on extent of pine beetle mortality, as well as forest harvest in Northern Colorado and Southern Wyoming.
 The end product was requested by all three project partners: Ben Delatour Scout Ranch (BDSR), the Bioenergy Alliance Network of the Rockies (BANR), and the Colorado State Forest Service (CSFS).
 BDSR is a Boy Scout ranch responsible for the implementation and oversight of sound management practices on its lands, including general maintenance, invasive species management, and forest harvests.
 Financial and personnel limitations restrict the organization’s ability to conduct field measurements or harvest mapping.
 Therefore, the newly developed and refined timber harvest history map will greatly assist the implementation of sound management decisions in the future.
 BANR, our second project partner, is an organization primarily interested in exploring the use of mountain pine beetle kill wood along with other sources of forest biomass as a sustainable source of bioenergy.
 As of present, BANR does not possess a reliable spatial depiction of pine tree mortality in northern Colorado or southern Wyoming.
 The end-product they have requested will assist the organization to delineate and quantify the location and extent of dead biomass within the study area.
 Our third and final partner is the Colorado State Forest Service, an outreach agency of the Warner College of Natural Resources at Colorado State University whose mission is to achieve stewardship of Colorado’s forest environments.
 With the ultimate goal of implementing a sustainable model of forest management for both land managers and the public, the CSFS provides various educational and outreach opportunities meant to facilitate an inclusive process by which the public, students, and other invested parties can learn about and help facilitate the responsible and sustainable stewardship of Colorado’s forests.
 Currently, the CSFS does not have a reliable and comprehensive map of timber harvest history.

 Decision Support Tools & Benefits